|Title||NAMING THE INVISIBLE BY DIGITAL BIRTH REGISTRATION|

 SITUATION UNCRC states that “every child in this world has a right to a name & nationality” and one’s national identity is crucial to social, political and economic inclusion.
 It’s a child’s passport to protection against underage labor, child marriages & trafficking.
 Despite this 60M Pakistanis lack an official identity and are devoid of basic rights because of inaccessibility and complexity of the registration process.
 BRIEF Telenor aims to empower societies by connecting customers to what matters most, and to further this ambition of digital inclusion under United Nations’ Sustainable Development Goals (SDGs), particularly SDG #10: ‘Reduce Inequalities’ it wanted Pakistan to become a safer place for children by naming invisible Pakistanis.
 OBJECTIVES Expand DBR to 36 villages in Pakistan and register 500K unregistered children Reduce overall application time to 240 mins from 4230 mins (72 hrs ≈ 3 days) Ensure 100% registrations in all villages where DBR is implemented.

-This transformative digital intervention was executed via an easy to use, android based mobile solution.
-It was put in the hands of authorized personnel, including health workers, marriage registrars who moved from house-to-house key information and documents using a phone camera.
-Each application reached the authorities via the DBR app and the subject received a certificate on their phone upon approval from the government.
+A transformative Android based mobile application was put in the hands of authorized personnel, including health workers, marriage registrars who moved from house-to-house capturing key information and documents using a phone camera.
+Each application reaches the authorities via the DBR app and the subject receives a certificate instantly on their phone upon approval from the government.
 Leveraging Telenor’s mobile financial services platform (Easypaisa), digital payments were made to facilitate the monthly distribution of incentives to over 10,200 community-based gatekeepers.
 Lady health workers partnered with local clerics to build credibility and a door-to-door drive was used to build word of mouth.
 Elaborate tutorials adapted to regional languages were used as training syllabus for end users; health workers, local administration employees and marriage registrars.
 Project messaging and campaign narratives were centered around the themes of civil rights, human rights and patriotism.

 This transformative digital intervention was executed via an easy-to-use, Android-based mobile solution in Pakistan’s most populous provinces; Sindh & Punjab, which contribute to the highest number of unregistered births.
 The target audience was primarily rural with low literacy rates, very low TV viewership, and little access to electricity.
 A year-long door-to-door drive was used to build word of mouth which peaked during months of high birth rate.
 The strategic objectives of all stakeholders were aligned that were essential to deliver DBR services.
 DBR supported the government’s national development strategy by protecting the rights of children listed on the sustainable development goals (SDG).
 Telenor fulfilled their commitment to reduce inequalities and improve living standards in local communities through mobile technology.